Atheism and Agnosticism:

 St. Thomas Aquinas, Sent.
 II, 28, Q. 1, A. 4, ad 4: “If a man born among barbarian nations, does what he can, God Himself will show him what is necessary for salvation, either by inspiration or sending a teacher to him.”

-St. Thomas Aquinas, De Veritate, 14, A. 11, ad 1: Objection: “It is possible that someone may be brought up in the forest, or among wolves; such a man cannot explicitly know anything about the faith.
-St. Thomas replies: It is the characteristic of Divine Providence to provide every man with what is necessary for salvation… provided on his part there is no hindrance.
+St. Thomas Aquinas, De Veritate, 14, A. 11, ad 1: Objection: “It is possible that someone may be brought up in the forest, or among wolves; such a man cannot explicitly know anything about the faith.”
+St. Thomas replies: “It is the characteristic of Divine Providence to provide every man with what is necessary for salvation… provided on his part there is no hindrance.
 In the case of a man who seeks good and shuns evil, by the leading of natural reason, God would either reveal to him through internal inspiration what had to be believed, or would send some preacher of the faith to him…”

-"If I were to destroy the things that people love more than me, and make the people adore me against their will, then I would certainly do them an injustice by taking away their free will and desire from them.
+“It is in accord with God's justice that entry into heaven must be gained through steadfast faith, rational hope, and fervent love.
+A person ponders more frequently and adores more lovingly that which the heart loves more and loves with greater fervor.
+So it is with the gods that are placed in temples – though they are not gods nor creators, since there is but one sole creator, I myself, God, Father, Son, and Holy Spirit.
+But the owners of temples and people in general love the gods more than they love me, seeking to achieve worldly success rather than to live with me.
+If I were to destroy the things that people love more than me, and make the people adore me against their will, then I would certainly do them an injustice by taking away their free will and desire from them.
 Since they have no faith in me, and there is in their hearts something more delightful than me, I reasonably permit them to produce externally what they love and long for in their minds.
 Because they love creation more than me, the Creator, whom they can know by probable signs and deeds, if only they would make use of their reason, and because they are blind, accursed is their creation and accursed are their idols.
 They themselves shall stand in shame and be sentenced for their folly, because they refuse to understand how sweet I am, their God, who created and redeemed humankind out of fervent love.”
 (St. Bridget's Revelations, Book 5 or The Book of Questions, Interrogation 8.)

 Jesus was the perfect sacrifice for our sins.
-God offers all of us forgiveness and salvation through baptism if we will simply receive His gift to us (John 1:12), believing Jesus to be the Savior who laid down His life for us – His friends.
-If you place your trust in Jesus as your only Savior and die in state of grace (free from mortal sin), you will have absolute assurance of eternal bliss in Heaven.
+God offers all of us forgiveness and salvation through faith and baptism if we will simply receive His gift to us (John 1:12), believing Jesus to be the Savior who laid down His life for us – His friends.
+If you place your trust in Jesus as your only Savior and die in a state of grace (free from mortal sin), you will have absolute assurance of eternal bliss in Heaven.
 God will forgive your sins, cleanse your soul, renew your spirit, give you abundant life in this world, and eternal bliss in the next world.
 How can we reject such a precious gift?
 How can we turn our backs on God who loved us enough to sacrifice Himself for us?

 If you are unsure about what you believe, we invite you to say the following prayer to God; “God, help me to know what is true.
 Help me to discern what is error.
 Help me to know what is the correct path to salvation.”
 God will always honor such a prayer.